SporeCloud/supeRjump5/README.md

 # supeRjump5

-A simple data package containing player stats and match data from the Superjump 5 Splatoon 3 major.
+A simple data package containing player stats and match data from the Alpha bracket of the Superjump 5 Splatoon 3 major.

 The data was sourced from the [publicly available Google Sheet](https://docs.google.com/spreadsheets/d/1i4IdNALs3fnsA4-2HSsyBQOrHCTBPNiSGzRzfnKdocE/edit?gid=617469261#gid=617469261), which was published by Broadcasting eSports Every Play.
 Shoutouts to the staff that worked on this sheet: